-Mexico’s National Museum of Anthropology: A Must-See for a Mexico City Visit
+Mexico's National Museum of Anthropology, A Must-See in Mexico City

 My knowledge of anthropology and ethnography are very limited.
 I studied just a bit of those subjects in college, but I've always been fascinated by the subject, and I enjoy watching documentaries for laymen on networks such as The Discovery Channel, The History Channel and PBS.
 My visit to the Museo Nacional de Antropologia in Mexico City was an up-close and personal tour through the pre and post Columbian history of one of the world's most culturally rich countries.

 Reviews put this grand exhibition center on a list of the top five museums around the world.
 I've been to the Smithsonian in Washington D.C., and the Louvre in Paris, and I agree with that review.
 While seeing the exhibit, my wife and I saw tourists from all around the globe.
 Most of the exhibits are in both English and Spanish.